ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 #### JS Packaging and Minification

 Currently ILIAS serves a high number (e.g. > 40 in 5.4 repository views) of Javascript files individually to the client.
-Additionally there is no defined practice how to split larger chunks of Javascript code into multiple code files and build a distribution package later.
+Furthermore, there is no defined practice how to split larger chunks of Javascript code into multiple code files and build a distribution package later.

-This results in either large complex Javascript code files or an even higher number of separately deliverd files for the client.
+This results in either large complex Javascript code files or an even higher number of separately delivered files for the client.
 To increase the efficiency and handle complexity a **guideline on packaging and minification** is needed.

 ### Service Requirements